When did you ever receive a gift with the intention to make you feel better and lucky?

 Men wanted jewelry, and wanted jewelry with meaning.

-That's when the discussions between us started about designing a better piece of jewelry that heals from the inside of your soul.
+That's when the discussions between him and us started about designing a better piece of jewelry that heals from the inside of your soul.

 We started researching exactly what was this necklace was that he was given.